Athletics at the 1975 Spartakiad of the Peoples of the USSR: Overview

-The athletics events of the final stage of the 6th Summer Spartakiad of the Peoples of the USSR were held in the Central Lenin (Luzhniki) Stadium in Moscow between 27 July and 30 July 1979.
-Competition was won by Moscow, followed by Ukrainian SSR, and Russian SFSR.
+The competition was won by Moscow, followed by Ukrainian SSR, and Russian SFSR.

 Two new Soviet records were made: Vladimir Kischkun won pole vault with a 5.45, breaking previous record by 4 cm, and Natalya Lebedeva won 100 metres hurdles with a new Soviet record of 12,8, cutting previous record by 0,2 seconds.
+The competition record in triple jump was set by Viktor Saneyev who defended his championship title by jumping 17.33 meters.